wying3/cnf-certification-automation-with-dci/README.md

 dci_topic: OCP-4.11
 dci_name: Testing DCI to Recertify the certification container projects
 dci_configuration: Using DCI to Recertify the Certification container Project
-preflight_test_certified_image: true
 check_for_existing_projects: true
-ignore_project_creation_errors: true
 organization_id: 12345678
 dci_config_dirs: [/etc/dci-openshift-agent]
 partner_creds: "/var/lib/dci-openshift-app-agent/auth.json"
 preflight_containers_to_certify:
   - container_image: "quay.io/avu0/auto-publish-ubi8-nginx-demo1:v121"
-    create_container_project: true

   - container_image: "quay.io/avu0/auto-publish-ubi8-nginx-demo2:v121"
-    create_container_project: true

 pyxis_apikey_path: "/var/lib/dci-openshift-app-agent/pyxis-apikey.txt"
 dci_gits_to_components: []
 ...
 ```
-As you may have noticed, the `create_container_project` parameter is now set to `true` even when recertifying container projects.
-This is a new change that was recently made.
-The backend will now reject the creation of a container project if it is already in the active state, but the DCI will ignore this and continue with the recertification process.

 ## Automate creation of the Openshift-cnf project for Vendor Validated
 This feature automatically generates an OpenShift-CNF certification project when this option `create_cnf_project` set to `true`.
 The new feature reuses some tasks from the `create-certification-project` role, and the associated templates are stored within this feature.
 Currently, there are no mandatory parameters that need to be updated in the new feature.